 A SSD can have a profoundly disabling effect on the sufferer who, understandably, will find it difficult (and in some cases impossible) to accept that their severe limitations are largely or even entirely psychological in origin.

-Somatic Symptom Disorder Claims
+Somatic Symptom Disorder Compensation

 We are approached regularly by people who have developed a SSD following an accident.
 In pretty much every case they will at best be frustrated, at worst extremely distressed.
 Comments such as “they must have missed something”, “nobody believes me” and “they think it’s all in my head” are common and this is of course entirely understandable.

 Most people who contact us are having a very bad experience with another law firm, typically one of the large, impersonal factory operations who advertise in the media.
-Medical and other records will not have been obtained and/or reviewed, wholly unsatisfactory medical reports (often from the wrong type of medical experts) will have been obtained and those reports are commonly peppered with phrases such as “medically unexplained”, “psychological overlay”, “functional overlay” and “unreliable historian”.
+Medical and other records will not have been requested and/or reviewed, wholly unsatisfactory medical reports (often from the wrong type of medical experts) will have been obtained and those reports are commonly peppered with phrases such as “medically unexplained”, “psychological overlay”, “functional overlay” and “unreliable historian”.